clpo13/wikiget/README.md

 Wikipedia or Wikimedia Commons) using only the file name or the URL of its description page.

-Requires Python 2 or 3 (tested on 2.7 and 3.7).
-Install with
-`pip install --user -U wikiget`.
+Requires Python 2.7 or 3.4+.
+Install with `pip install --user -U wikiget`.

 ## Usage